 The mobile app functions like a search bar, where you simply search for a store, click it and shop.

-I have made over $2,000.00+ cash back since 2014!
+I have made thousands in cash back since 2014!
+Yes, thousands!
 There are no costs or catches — Rakuten makes money from stores in exchange for Rakuten‘s advertisement.
 Rakuten then distributes some of its own earnings to users.
 It’s a win-win for everyone!

 For more information, read my full Rakuten.com review here.